Imagine if you could have someone else go to work and send you the paycheck.

 The answer?
 Us.

-Most of this entire game of investments is about our own personal decisions, fiddling with a beautiful strategy that will work overtime.
+Most of this entire game of investments is about our personal decisions, fiddling with a beautiful strategy that will work over time.
 My advice: don’t do it.

 If you’ve taken the time and effort to create a brilliant investment strategy designed to fund your expenses throughout your life, then that statement is most certainly true.